Oppenheimer security clearance hearing: AEC action nullified

+Granholm's order did not say that the charges against him were erroneous, nor did it posthumously restore Oppenheimer's security clearance.
+Granholm wrote that whether Oppenheimer "ought to have been eligible for access to restricted data is not one that this Department can or should attempt to answer seventy years later.
+Security clearance adjudication proceedings necessarily depend on sensitive judgments regarding the credibility of oral testimony and other evidence best evaluated within its own context.
+Therefore, we will not reconsider the substantive merits of In the Matter of J. Robert Oppenheimer."
+But while not ruling on those merits, Granholm concluded that the AEC failed to "follow its own rules" and that "these failures were material to the fairness of the proceeding."

+Historian Alex Wellerstein said the action did not "go as far as Oppenheimer and his family would have wanted.
+But it goes pretty far."
+The action was praised by supporters of the revocation effort, as well as Bulletin of the Atomic Scientists, but drew criticism.
+In The American Spectator, Daniel J. Flynn said "The evidence overwhelmingly supports the AEC stripping Oppenheimer of his security clearance."
+Historian Barton J. Bernstein wrote in The New York Sun that Granholm's report had "glossed over" evidence that Oppenheimer had been a member of the Communist Party.
+Bernstein said in another article that Granholm had "ignored important parts of the substantial 21st-century scholarship on Oppenheimer and on the Oppenheimer loyalty-security case" and that her order vacating the decision had been "greatly flawed, and fundamentally errant".

 Dramatizations

 Most popular depictions of Oppenheimer view his security struggles as a confrontation between right-wing militarists (symbolized by Edward Teller) and left-wing intellectuals (symbolized by Oppenheimer) over the moral question of weapons of mass destruction.
 Many historians have contested this as an oversimplification.

-Haakon Chevalier fictionalised the affair, and his self-exculpating view of the whole preceding history, in the roman à clef The Man Who Would Be God in 1959; the Oppenheimer-like protagonist was renamed "Dr. Sebastian Bloch".
+Haakon Chevalier fictionalized the affair, and his self-exculpating view of the whole preceding history, in the roman à clef The Man Who Would Be God in 1959; the Oppenheimer-like protagonist was renamed "Dr. Sebastian Bloch".
 The translations sold well in France, where he had moved by then, and throughout the Soviet bloc.
 He returned to the topic in Oppenheimer: The Story of a Friendship (1965).

 The hearing was dramatized in a 1964 play by German playwright Heinar Kipphardt, In the Matter of J. Robert Oppenheimer.
 Oppenheimer objected to the play, threatening suit and decrying "improvisations which were contrary to history and to the nature of the people involved", including its portrayal of him as viewing the bomb as a "work of the devil".
 His letter to Kipphardt said, "You may well have forgotten Guernica, Dachau, Coventry, Belsen, Warsaw, Dresden and Tokyo.
 I have not."
 Of his security hearing, he said: "The whole damn thing was a farce, and these people are trying to make a tragedy out of it."